-As summer comes to an end, it is common to see a rise in cases of respiratory viruses, such as influenza and respiratory syncytial virus (RSV).
+As the colder weather is here and children typically spend more time indoors and in close contact, it’s common to see a rise in cases of respiratory viruses, such as influenza and respiratory syncytial virus (RSV).
 We have also seen what we now recognize as a seasonal rise in COVID-19 cases throughout the summer.
 Those combined with back-to-school season make it particularly important to stay vigilant with your child’s health and vaccinations.

 COVID-19

-Though COVID-19 cases are much lower than during the pandemic, there has still been a rise in the number of cases over the summer and it is advised that parents remain cautious.
+Though COVID-19 cases are much lower than during the pandemic, there are still cases that arise throughout the year, and it’s advised that parents remain cautious.

 Some symptoms of COVID-19 include a fever, cough, shortness of breath, congestion and fatigue.
-Symptoms may be similar to a cold or the flu, so it is important that if your child presents any symptoms, they get a test to determine the best course of treatment.
+Symptoms may be similar to a cold or the flu, so it’s important that if your child presents any symptoms, they get a test to determine the best course of treatment.

-It is recommended that children over six months old receive the new COVID-19 vaccine, regardless of whether they have received doses of earlier versions.
+It’s recommended that children over six months old receive the updated 2025-2026 COVID-19 vaccine, regardless of whether they have received doses of earlier versions.
 The updated COVID-19 vaccines are aimed at protecting people from the latest strains of the virus.
 The Pfizer and Moderna vaccines are similar to earlier versions, relying on the same “messenger RNA” or “mRNA” technology and are expected to remain effective as the new strains emerge throughout the year.

 RSV

-The respiratory syncytial virus (RSV) commonly causes mild, cold-like symptoms.
+The respiratory syncytial virus (RSV) commonly causes mild, cold-like symptoms in most people, but can cause very severe symptoms, including difficulty breathing, in very young infants and elderly people.
 The RSV “season” typically starts in October in the Northeast, and cases tend to reach a peak in December.
 Babies and young children are more at risk to develop severe RSV.

 RSV is the most common cause of bronchiolitis and pneumonia in children younger than one year of age.
 Additionally, most of the deaths or severe disease from RSV occur in infants up to six months old.